Thank You Vibes Logo

 4.4.
 Accounts for hotel administrators and staff (Admin Area and staff app)

 4.4.1.
-Hotels and other companies can use the Thank You App for their staff.
+Hotels and other companies can use the Thank You Vibes for their staff.
 Administration takes place via a multi-tenant Admin Area based on Laravel Filament.
 Depending on the configuration, the following data in particular are processed:

 • Hotel/company data: Company name, address, industry, contact person, contract data, services booked, licence/tariff information.